 You can submit an Academic Consideration Request when an extenuating circumstance has occurred that has significantly impacted your ability to fulfill an academic requirement.
 You may always visit the Senate website and select the blue radio button on the top right hand side entitled: Academic Consideration Request (ACR) to submit this request.

 For Extenuating Circumstances, Policy 167: Academic Consideration allows for a once per semester ACR request without supporting documentation if the absence is less than 3 days in duration and is not for a final exam/final assessment.
-Absences more than 3 days in duration and those that involve a final exam/final assessment, require documentation.
-Students must notify their instructor once a request for academic consideration is submitted.
+Absences more than 3 days in duration and those that involve a final exam/final assessment, always require documentation.
+Students must notify their faculty/contract lecturer once a request for academic consideration is submitted.
 See Senate Policy 167: Academic Consideration.

 Academic Accommodation Support (AAS) is the university's disability services office.
 AAS works directly with incoming and returning students looking for help with their academic accommodations.
 AAS works with any student who requires academic accommodation regardless of program or course load.